 When it comes to being the church, the way to be faithful with our possessions is to be possessed by the Spirit, who inspires our generosity, enables our giving, and creates our cohesion.
 We continually need the Spirit to motivate us, to mobilize us, and to move us into deeper solidarity with each other, in all aspects of our life as a congregation, including our use of money.
-This is especially true during times like the present, where the price of everything keeps rising, fears of recession loom, and our households get financially squeezed.
+This is especially true during times like the present, where the price of so many things has risen and your household has gotten financially squeezed.
 But the household of God, the church, endures.
-And as God's people, we're called not simply to fund our budget and meet our mission offering goals, but also to show unity of purpose and to protect one another's well-being with the resources God has entrusted to us.
+And as God's people, we're each called not only to help fund our budget and meet our mission offering goals, but also to show unity of purpose and to protect one another's well-being with the resources God has entrusted to us.
 In this way, we demonstrate that we are "one in heart and mind."

-&lt;sup>1 "Exceptional' 15-th Century Ming Dunasty bowl unearthed at US yard sale."
+&lt;sup>1 "Exceptional' 15-th Century Ming Dynasty bowl unearthed at US yard sale."
 BBC (March 3, 2021).

-&lt;sup>2 Steve Walton, "Sharing Possessions in Earliest Christian Communities: An Exegetical Sketch of Acts 2:42-47; 4:32-5:11; 6:1-6." https://bnts.org.uk/wp-content/uploads/2019/08/Sharing-possessions-BNTS-2019\Walton.pdf (June 15, 2022).
+&lt;sup>2 Steve Walton, "Sharing Possessions in Earliest Christian Communities: An Exegetical Sketch of Acts 2:42-47; 4:32-5:11; 6:1-6." https://bnts.org.uk/wp-content/uploads/2019/08/Sharing-possessions-BNTS-2019\Walton.pdf (lune 15, 2022)